Lodges and Glamping

 Crazy Horse Memorial is the world’s largest ongoing mountain carving.
 Started in 1948, the Oglala Lakota warrior’s face is completed and work continues on the outstretched hand.
 Crazy Horse Memorial features a nightly laser light show.

-Crazy Horse Memorial is located 6 miles north of Custer, South Dakota, and open every day.
+Crazy Horse Memorial is located 6 miles north of Custer, South Dakota, and is open daily.
 Admission is $30 per vehicle or $12 per person.
-From Memorial Day through Labor Day Crazy Horse Memorial opens at 8 a.m. until 30 minutes after the laser show.
+From Memorial Day through Labor Day, Crazy Horse Memorial opens at 8 a.m. until 30 minutes after the nightly laser show.

 Black Hills Aerial Adventures

-With three different locations in the Black Hills and Badlands, the flights start at $59 and open seven days a week from 9 a.m. to 7 p.m.
+The flights, which operate from three different locations in the Black Hills and Badlands, start at $59 and are available seven days a week from 9 a.m. to 7 p.m.

 Rapid City, South Dakota for families, Black Hills for kids,

-The downtown area of Rapid City features bonze sculptures of the past U.S. Presidents. credit: Catherine Parker
+The downtown area of Rapid City features bronze sculptures of past U.S. Presidents. credit: Catherine Parker

 Rapid City, South Dakota, offers more than the Black Hills and Badlands regional airport, I enjoyed a day of ghost hunting, boutique shopping and restaurant hopping.